-With respect to a pharmacist who is in full and actual charge of a remote dispensing pharmacy, the bill sets a number of conditions and limitations on the pharmacist's supervision.
+With respect to a pharmacist who is in full and actual charge of a remote dispensing pharmacy through the pharmacy's telepharmacy system and surveillance system, the bill sets a number of conditions and limitations on the pharmacist's supervision.
 The supervising pharmacist must be licensed by the Pharmacy Board, physically located in Ohio, and employed by or under contract with the supervising pharmacy.
-In addition, the supervising pharmacist must not simultaneously oversee the activities of a remote dispensing pharmacy and a nonremote dispensing pharmacy or any other location licensed by the Pharmacy Board, unless otherwise approved by the Board.
+In addition, the supervising pharmacist must not simultaneously oversee the activities of more than one remote dispensing pharmacy, unless otherwise approved by the Board.